Under normal circumstances, you can get the Flow process thread dump by logging into Flow and running:

 Repeat this step 5-10 times to get a full set of thread dumps over a time span.

-The thread dump is now logged to logs/service.log in the Flow root directory.
+The thread dump is now logged to logs/commander-service.log (or logs/service.log in older versions) in the Flow root directory.
 It can then be cleaned and opened with tools such as Samurai.

 The thread dump can also be obtained with the JDK jstack utility.
 This utility can be used on both Linux and Windows machines but may require additional installations.
 See KBEC-00052 for details on this method.